France's CGT union calls for Amazon workers to strike on Black Friday

 German union Verdi on Wednesday called on employees to strike at three different Amazon locations in Germany.

-(Reporting by Mathieu Rosemain, writing by Silvia Aloisi; editing by Richard Lough)
+(Reporting by Mathieu Rosemain, writing by Silvia Aloisi; Editing by Richard Lough and Edmund Blair)

 ((silvia.aloisi@thomsonreuters.com; +393487607044; Reuters Messaging: silvia.aloisi.thomsonreuters.com@reuters.net))